Optimizing Datalog for the GPU: Evaluation

 \subsection{Evaluating \buffer}

-We assess the efficacy of our \buffer (EBM) mechanism by conducting a comparative analysis of runtime and memory usage with EBM enabled and disabled, using the REACH query on five distinct large graphs.
+We assess the efficacy of our \buffer (EBM) mechanism by conducting a comparative analysis of runtime and memory usage with EBM enabled and disabled, using the \textit{REACH} query on five distinct large graphs.
 Our results are presented in Table~\ref{tab:buffer_compare}.
 This table is organized into four groups of columns.
 The first group specifies the datasets used in the experiment.
-The second group of columns provides insights into the iteration counts within the REACH query.
-This group is further divided into two sub-columns. ``Total'' denotes the total number of iterations, while ``Tail'' refers to the count of tail iterations, where the number of delta tuples generated in that iteration is less than 1\% of the total tuples in the resulting Reachability relation.
-Notably, the absence of a tail iteration number for the ``usroads'' dataset is due to the fact that the number of delta tuples generated in every iteration of the REACH query on this dataset is less than 1\%.
+The second group of columns provides insights into the iteration counts within the \textit{REACH} query.
+This group is further divided into two sub-columns. ``Total'' denotes the total number of iterations, while ``Tail'' refers to the count of tail iterations, where the number of \textit{delta} tuples generated in that iteration is less than 1\% of the total tuples in the resulting \emph{Reach} relation.
+Notably, the absence of a tail iteration number for the ``usroads'' dataset is due to the fact that the number of \textit{delta} tuples generated in every iteration is less than $1$\%.
 The third group of columns displays the running time and speed-up ratio achieved by enabling Eager Buffer Management (EBM).
-It reveals that EBM accelerates all REACH queries, with greater benefits in longer iterations, especially long tail ones.
-The dataset ``usroads'' benefits the most, achieving a 2.3x acceleration.
+It reveals that EBM accelerates all \textit{REACH} queries, with greater benefits in longer iterations, especially long tail ones. ``\textsf{usroads}'' benefits the most, achieving a 3$\times$ acceleration.
+This is because relations that have a higher percentage of tail iterations are bound to benefit more from EBM, as the extra buffer allocated as part of the EBM will be able to accommodate the buffer merge requirements of a large fraction of the tail iterations, requiring fewer memory reallocations.

-In a separate analysis of detail buffer allocation time, represented in Figure~\ref{fig:buffer_compare}, it's evident that in datasets with extremely long tail relations like ``vsp\_finan'' and ``usroads'', buffer allocation speeds can approach up to 10x faster when EBM is active.
-Moreover, despite dataset ``com-dblp'' requiring more peak memory space and consequently larger buffer sizes, its buffer allocation time is actually lower than datasets like ``vsp\_finan'', which have smaller peak memory usage but longer tails.
-This observation suggests that buffer allocation costs are more closely linked to the frequency of buffer allocation operations than the total memory allocation size.
-Therefore, the additional memory space utilized by EBM does not incur a running time penalty, further substantiating EBM as a reasonable speed-up strategy.

-From a memory perspective, Table~\ref{tab:buffer_compare} highlights that EBM introduces consistent memory overhead, maintaining peak memory usage at around 1.35x the size of EBM-disabled runs.
-This demonstrates that EBM consistently adds memory overhead.
-However, the difference in the speedup-to-memory overhead ratio suggests that while EBM is a valuable strategy when buffer allocation is a bottleneck, it may not be as cost-effective in low iteration scenarios.